-Just keep in mind that some of these may work for some people but not others.
-So it's important to try a variety and keep what works for you.
-You might also want to combine a few of them so you're getting to your nausea from all different angles, D'Adamo says.
+Just keep in mind that these natural remedies may work for some people but not others, so it's important to try a variety and keep what works for you.
+You might also want to combine a few approaches so you're tackling your nausea from all different angles, D'Adamo says.

 1. Go for a Walk

 Feeling nauseous after eating?
 Take a short, gentle walk, D'Adamo recommends.

 Physical activity increases peristalsis, which is the movement of intestinal muscles that helps with digestion, he says.
 There are likely calming benefits to being out in the fresh air, too.

 Lying down after eating can also stymie the digestive process and contribute to nausea, D'Adamo says.
 This can be a common problem after dinner, especially if you eat your final meal too close to bedtime.

 If you tend to watch TV after dinner, avoid sprawling out on the couch.
 And try to separate dinner and bedtime by a few hours to decrease your risk for acid reflux that can contribute to nausea.

 Feel yourself shoveling bite after bite?
 Eating too fast could land you with an upset stomach.

 "Not chewing your food thoroughly can contribute to digestive issues that can include nausea," D'Adamo says.